kapilkale/personal-site---blog/jekyll/_posts/2013-6-26-technology-education.markdown

 But Codecademy, Treehouse, and other online courses aren't always appropriate.
 People want to learn how to code for many different reasons, and each motivating factor is actually far more revealing about what people should really be doing to accomplish their goal.

-I don't have much data, but based on the 10 or so friends who have had the "I want to learn to code" conversation with me, I bucketed them into three categories.
+I don't have much data, but based on the 10 or so friends who have had the "I want to learn to code" conversation with me, I see three categories:

 1. *Coding professionals:* Folks who want to build something themselves or work as a coding professional.
 2. *Non-technical technology professionals:* Folks who want to achieve a technical awareness and general understanding of web and mobile technologies.